Pork Belly On A Salad

 Venture into any chic restaurant and they have an appetizer with pork belly in it.
 Perhaps it is served on a salad, or on polenta, or on beans.
 Or whatever the chef is overstocked on.
+Pork belly is made from the same cut as bacon, but it is not cured.
 It is usually oven roasted until it is luxuriously silky, soft, and succulent.
 Don't ask about the calorie count.
-Pork belly is made from the same cut as bacon, but it is not cured.
-Try this salad:
+Sometimes the skin is still on the belly when you get it, as in the photo above.
+You should remove it and make cracklins which can be used as a garnish.

 Takes.
 24 hours to marinate and 90 minutes to cook

-1 pound of raw pork belly, skin on or off
+1 pound of raw unsliced slab pork belly

 1 cup teriyaki sauce